Resistance-Lab/resistancelab_site/our-work/index.md

 ---
 layout: grid
-title: We research, create and publish reports, articles, graphs and data sources about state violence and its causes
+title: We research, create and publish reports, articles, graphs, and data sources about state violence and its causes
 title_fancy: We <span>research, create and publish</span><br> reports, articles, graphs and data<br> about <span>state violence and its causes.</span>
 ---